 The Block Range of a character can only be raised so far with passive and active effects.

-All damage done in a single turn gains only one modifier.
-The modifier, if there are multiple hits, is divided by the amount of hits and added to every hit rounded up.
-Usually we prefer to not have techniques use more than five hits at a single time, as rolling to dodge can get annoying.
-This applies to basic attacks, small weapon attacks and any other attacks that are not a jutsu and are not covered under the multi-hit jutsu rules.
-This division also includes the defensive modifier of the targeted ninja.
-A ninja who is being attacked divides their modifier between all of the hits from a multi hit jutsu.
+All damage done in a single attack gains only one modifier.
+The modifier, if there are multiple hits, is divided by the amount of strikes and added to every strike rounded up.
+Usually we prefer to not have techniques use more than five strikes at a single time, as rolling to dodge can get annoying.
+This applies to all attacks that have more than one strike.
+On defense, a character divides their defensive modifiers based on the number of strikes that successfully hit them.

-Ninja A has a Ninjutsu score of 300 and uses a technique that fires four fireballs for 20 damage each.
+Ninja A has a Ninjutsu score of 300 and uses a technique that fires three fireballs for 20 damage each.
 Ninja B, the target, has a Defense of 100.

-- A ninja gets one full defensive modifier per attack targeting them.
+• A ninja gets one full defensive modifier per attack, divided by strikes hit.

 See the Effects and Stats: Speed to see how multiple person battles work with turn order.
 Also see 4.03: Multiplayer Battle Experience for information on how to distribute Experience Points from a multiple person battle.